Share:

 | Complex animations and transitions | Flutter |

-| Rapid prototyping with existing design systems | Flutter (Material / Cupertino) |
+| Rapid prototyping with design systems | Flutter (Material/Cupertino built-in) |

 | Maximum accessibility compliance | React Native |